maldonmeehan/Ruby-words-and-definitions/README.md

 #### _An app that allows a user to create words and definitions, July 8, 2016_

-#### By _**Maldon Meehan**_
+#### By **_Maldon Meehan_**

 ## Description

 _An Epicodus student project to practice Object-Oriented Ruby.
 The project was to make an application that contains two custom classes: One for Word, and one for Definition.
-The homepage of the app displays a list of all the words a user enters and allows the user to click on the word to view the definition. _
+The homepage of the app displays a list of all the words a user enters and allows the user to click on the word to view the definition._

 ## Setup/Installation Requirements

 * _Open a web browser_
-* _Visit <a href="https://secure-falls-55504.herokuapp.com/">App on Heroku</a>_
+* _Visit <a href="#">App on Heroku</a>_

 ## Known Bugs

-_{No known bugs at this point_
+_No known bugs at this point_

 ## Support and contact details